 1 9 6 7 – 2 0 0 1 (UK)

-One such drama series was The Boy From Space (by Richard Carpenter) which told the story of an alien child called Peep-Peep (pictured at left), who was helped by two children, siblings Dan and Helen, and a kindly astrologer called Mr Bunting.
+Possibly the best known of these productions, screened several times over twenty years, was The Boy From Space (1971) – a science fiction tale by Richard Carpenter which told the story of a lost alien child called Peep-Peep (pictured at left), who was helped by two children, siblings Dan and Helen, and a kindly astrologer called Mr Bunting.

-Peep-Peep was being pursued by an evil alien hunter – the exceedingly creepy Thin Man – and only the children’s quick witted reading ability could save him (not a bloody big gun then?).
+Peep-Peep was being pursued by an evil alien hunter – the exceedingly creepy Thin Man (pictured below) – and only the children’s quick-witted reading ability could save him (not a bloody big gun then?).